Supreme Court sounds broadly skeptical of efforts to kick Trump off ballot over Capitol attack

-WASHINGTON (AP) — The Supreme Court sounds broadly skeptical of efforts to kick former President Donald Trump off the 2024 ballot.
+WASHINGTON (AP) — The Supreme Court on Thursday sounded broadly skeptical of efforts to kick former President Donald Trump off the 2024 ballot.

-In arguments ticking past 90 minutes Thursday, both conservative and liberal justices raised questions of whether Trump can be disqualified from being president again because of his efforts to undo his loss in the 2020 election, ending with the Jan.
+In more than two hours of arguments, both conservative and liberal justices raised questions of whether Trump can be disqualified from being president again because of his efforts to undo his loss in the 2020 election, ending with the Jan.
 6, 2021, attack on the U.S. Capitol.

 Without such congressional legislation, Justice Elena Kagan was among several justices who wanted to know “why a single state should decide who gets to be president of the United States.”